Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 You open up a Gallipoli exhibition on one end of Wellington.
 It's not a big city.

-And then you find out on the other end of Wellington, there's another World War I exhibit of the United States.
+And then you find out on the other end of Wellington, there's another World War I exhibition by all soldiers.

-soldiers.
 Did you not talk about this?
-I don't know the full story, but I just don't add rival exhibitions.
+I don't know the full story, guys, but I just don't have rival exhibitions.
+Surely you guys did it come from a disagreement about how big the soldiers should be?
+Well,

 I can assume we can gather